Late Diagnosed Autistic Woman

 This is a space of shared stories, soft landings, and collective becoming.

-A space to honour what it took to survive — and celebrate who you've always been beneath the folds.
+A space to honour what it took to survive — and celebrate who you've always been between the folds.